Ingrid Leary: First term, 2020-2023

-Second term, 2020-2023
+Second term, 2023-present

 During the 2023 general election, Leary retained Taieri by a margin of 1,443 votes over the National Party's candidate Matthew French.
 She assumed the positions of spokesperson for seniors and mental health in the Shadow Cabinet of Chris Hipkins.

 On 19 June 2024, Leary made remarks during a Parliamentary health select committee meeting criticising New Zealand First MP Tanya Unkovich's involvement with the mental health program "Gumboot Friday," describing her as a "known anti-trans activist."
 On 23 July, New Zealand First filed a complaint against Leary with Speaker Gerry Brownlee, expressing concern that it could be a breach of parliamentary privilege.
 On 1 August 2024, Leary apologised to Unkovich during Question Time in Parliament.

+Following remarks by mental health advocate Mike King in 2024 describing alcohol as a solution to mental health, Leary called for a pause to government funding to King's I am Hope Foundation and its Gumboot Friday programme.
+In 2024, the Ministry of Health had granted $24 million for the I Am Hope to provide counselling services to people aged between 5 and 25 years over a four-year period.
+The Auditor-General subsequently launched a review into the programme and concluded in early December 2025 that I Am Hope and Gumboot Friday were being properly managed in accordance with the law.
+Following the report's release, King accused Leary of being obsessed with targeting his foundation and stated that the government funding went directly to counselling sessions for young people.
+In response to King's remarks, Leary defended her decision to seek a review into I Am Hope, citing public health concerns about King's alcohol remarks.
+She also said that it was her job as an opposition spokesperson to scrutinise "the complex contracting arrangements and MOU (memorandum of understanding) between the Ministry of Health, Health New Zealand and I Am Hope.
+Leary also criticised the Government's perceived favouritism of I Am Hope while other mental health organisations were experiencing funding cuts.

+In early December 2025, Leary admitted using the app ChatGPT to generate questions directed at Minister for Seniors and New Zealand First MP Casey Costello.
+The news broadcaster 1News had obtained an email from Leary to the Minister containing a list of 20 questions, accompanied with AI prompts.
+When questioned by a 1News reporter, Leary initially denied sending the email and suggested one of her staffers had sent it.
+Later when questioned by the Otago Daily Times, Leary admitted to generating questions with ChatGPT and sending the email.

 Family

 Leary is a mother of three, and lives in Dunedin with her family.